espruino/EspruinoDocs/boards/Original.md

 -----------------

-We'd **strongly** recommend that you use the Web IDE to update the firmware on this board - See [The Download page](/Download#flashing) for instructions.
+We'd **strongly** recommend that you use the Web IDE to update the firmware on this board - please see the [Firmware Update](/Firmware+Update#stm32) page for detailed instructions.

-In case you manage to erase all your board's flash memory you can use the on-chip bootloader though - see below.
+If you do manage to erase all your board's flash memory you can use the on-chip bootloader though - see below.